 1% of 10,000 for two months April and May = Rs 200

 A number of bank branches have been authorised by the Income Tax Department for receiving Advance Tax payment on behalf of the government.
 You can visit any of the bank branches and make the required payment.
-Alternatively, you can make online payment by visiting the official website of the income tax department.
+Alternatively, you can make advance tax payment online by visiting the official website of the income tax department.

 - Visit the e-payment facility on the website of Income Tax Department.